turing-roche/turing-roche-documentation/communications/current-comms.md

    </td>
    <td>Further promotes the partnership and its research activities.
 Helps to build a wider community and ideas- without people ‘actively’ working on the partnership
    </td>
-   <td>Running a ‘first season’ April to July- then will assess how they went/format, what we could do better, what areas we should cover
+   <td>Running a ‘first season’ April to July- then will assess how they went/format, what we could do better, what areas we should cover.
+For autumn 2022 experimenting with new elements such as polls, networking etc.
    </td>
    <td>Number of people attending, views on recording, new engagement in the partnership
    </td>